DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-08-04-looking-at-dfe-branding.md

 When: 1 August 2022 - 6 August 2022

 ## Overview / user needs
-The new guidance in the <a href="https://design.education.gov.uk/standards/branding.html#branding-your-service.html" target="_blank">Design in DfE resource</a> outlines the steps to brand a service on .education.gov.uk.
+The new guidance in the <a href="https://design.education.gov.uk/branding.html" target="_blank">Design in DfE resource</a> outlines the steps to brand a service on .education.gov.uk.

 Based on this, we added this to the prototype.
 This version is currently **not** live.

 ## Design thinking
 We added the supplied CSS to the prototype.
-The currently prototype uses dynamic headers based on the page (a variable is passed into a layout page, which calls an include file with each header version).
+The current prototype uses dynamic headers based on the page (a variable is passed into a layout page, which calls an include file with each header version).

 The resulting branding looks like this: